amirhoseinZare/wallet/README.md

 The User module handles user-related operations.
 It includes:

 - **User Creation**: Allows for the creation of new user accounts.
-- **Balance Management**: Provides endpoints to retrieve and update user balances.
+- **Balance**: Provides endpoints to retrieve user balances.
-- **User Retrieval**: Fetches user details by ID and allows dynamic selection of fields.
+- **User Retrieval**: Fetches user details by UserID and allows dynamic selection of fields.
+- **User Transactions**: Fetches user transactions by UserID and allows paginations (Sorted by Creation Time).

 ### Transaction Module